ssavelyevaa/ai_hiringdecisions_trust/README.md

 **Conclusion**

 AI is best used as a decision-support tool in hiring rather than a fully autonomous decision-maker.
 Confidence-aware human oversight is essential for responsible deployment.

+---

+**Extension: Evaluating AI Autonomy Levels**

+Building on the initial analysis, this extension evaluates how outcomes change as **AI autonomy increases**, comparing three system designs:

+1. **Human-only:** Humans review all candidates (0% automation, highest effort)
+2. **Assistive AI (human-in-the-loop):** AI auto-rejects only high-confidence cases; humans review the rest
+3. **Autonomous AI:** AI makes all accept/reject decisions without human oversight

+**Results Summary**

+- Assistive AI automates a small fraction of cases while dramatically limiting exposure to automated error
+- Fully autonomous AI increases false rejections nearly sevenfold while offering limited practical benefit
+- Increasing autonomy introduces **disproportionate risk relative to efficiency gains**

+**Interpretation**

+These results show that autonomy does not scale linearly with benefit.
+In high-stakes contexts like hiring, restricting automation to high-confidence cases and preserving human oversight is essential for responsible deployment.

+**Conclusion**

+AI systems can meaningfully support hiring decisions, but they should not replace human judgment.
+Confidence-aware, human-in-the-loop designs balance efficiency with fairness and risk control, aligning better with real-world decision-making requirements.